Z/OS: IBM zERT Network Analyzer

 z/OS Management Facility (z/OSMF) is enhanced to provide a plug-in named IBM zERT Network Analyzer.
 IBM zERT Network Analyzer is a web-based graphical user interface that z/OS network security administrators can use to analyze and report on data reported in zERT Summary records.
 With the zERT Network Analyzer, a z/OS network security administrator (typically a systems programmer with responsibility over z/OS Communications Server) can import SMF zERT summary records into a Db2 for z/OS database and then build and run custom queries against that data.

-Generation Data Group

-The z/OS Generation Data Group (GDG) is a description of how many generations of a file are to be kept and at what age a generation will be deleted.
-Whenever a new generation is created, the system checks whether one or more obsolete generations are to be deleted.